 Here’s just a few of the potential causes your GP or specialist might investigate:

-- Bleeding from your bottom or blood in your bowel movements, even if only occasional
+- Bleeding from your bottom or blood in your bowel movements, even if only occasional, should never be ignored

-- A change in bowel habits for more than two weeks
+- A change in bowel habits for longer than a week

 – going to the toilet more frequently